freeverseio/examples/README.md

 ## Usage

-All examples are short, self-explanatory scripts.
-Most scripts include examples about how to use them.
+All examples are short, self-explanatory scripts, with extensive in-code documentation about their usage.

-For example, to create and asset, just check the code ```nodejs/asset_create.js```.
-To learn how to create an asset, just run
+For example, to learn about how to create an asset, just check the code in ```nodejs/asset_create.js```, and run
 ```
 cd nodejs && node asset_create.js
 ```
-This will return the description of the script input parameters, an example of how to use it.